catinacanoe/xioxide/README.md

    3. The command to get the currently open item (used for relative patterns, see [search patterns section](#search-pattern)).
 If you are using `xioxide` as a `cd` replacement, this should probably be `pwd`.
 Defaults to `echo` if left empty.

    4. The stem name of the configuration file to use (defaults to `default` if left empty).
 So if you want to use the configuration `$XDG_CONFIG_HOME/xioxide/my.conf`, pass `my` as this argument.
+(Also affects the sed filter file used, see [search patterns section](#search-pattern))

    5. The search pattern to search through the filtered list and select final output.
 More on the search pattern and how it is parsed [later](#search-pattern)

 ## search pattern

    This section describes how the search pattern is parsed and used to select final output.

+   Sed Filter:
+   `xioxide` provides a convenient option where you can modify the search string before it is processed.
+Next to your config files in `$XDG_CONFIG_HOME/xioxide/<<stem name>>.sed` you can put a sed script that will be run on the search string before anything else happens.
+If you do not create this file, nothing will happen.
+This is useful if you have some items that you access frequently but they have a long prefix, you can use this to 'alias' them.

    Predots:
    If the pattern contains dot characters (`.`) at the beginning, these are called predots.
 They signify the current item (like `cd ./dir`).
 If there is only one dot, `xioxide` will essentially just replace it with the current item's name.
 So, if there is an item `abc ~/alpha/bet/c/` and that is the current directory, the search pattern `.d` is equivalent to `abcd`.
 If there are multiple dots, `xioxide` starts going up the item tree (like `cd ../other`).
 So, in the same scenario, the pattern `..z` is the same as `abz`, and `...e` is equivalent to `ae`.
 However, `....a` would not be valid, as there is no item with the name `''`.
 In this case xioxide will just pass the string through to the runner command.